wylanswets/homebridge-ai-sync-platform/README.md

 # homebridge-ai-sync-platform
-Enables AI Synch Fans and (soon) lights in Homebridge for homekit
+Enables AI Synch Fans and their lights in Homebridge for homekit

 To install: